 Billing itself as both a steakhouse and a wine bar, Fleming's has both private and event dining available.
-Though they are too pricey for some, they do have specials like 25% off the cost of a full bottle wine and Tuesdays and a $99 dinner for two special.
+Though they are too pricey for some, they do have specials that you can explore here, which change throughout the year.
+Whether you get lucky enough to score a great meal for a fraction of the cost or not, though, you're sure to enjoy a steak at Fleming's any time of year.

 Available for both dining and catering, Kirby's Steakhouse has just five locations in all of Texas, and once you eat their aged prime cuts you will understand how lucky San Antonio is to have one of those locations.